chestdb/chest/chest/README.md

 ```

 **Wait a minute.
 How does Chest know how to handle my types?**
 Chest comes with its own encoding called *tape*.
-Built-in types already have prepacked tapers (serializers for objects).
+Built-in types already have built-in tapers (serializers for objects).
 You can annotate your types with `@tape` and let Chest generate tapers automatically:

 ```dart